 Most people can easily be productive at home, but what they can accomplish in the office is different, particularly teamwork—merely having a choice where they want to work can make employees more productive.
 Some days they may need to connect with their team, and other days they may want to be left alone for more “heads down” work.

-A combination of an office setting, and a home office can enhance an employee’s productivity because it offers a choice based on what a person needs to do that day.
+Combining an office setting and a home office can enhance an employee’s productivity because it offers a choice based on what a person needs to do that day.
 This means changing the office to maximize the productivity that is best done in the office.
 Staff members need a place to collaborate with all of the tools they require and a big enough space for those productive meetings and dedicated training areas.
 It is also important to have quiet spaces where people can work following meetings and training sessions.